Do I Need an Attorney to Get Compensation for a Whiplash Injury?

 Personal injury lawyers can help secure compensation for a whiplash injury

 Under the civil law you are entitled to compensation for the losses you suffer as a result of another’s negligence.
 Virtually all car accidents include some negligence or unreasonable actions which led to the incident.
 This is particularly true in the rear-end accidents that most often lead to whiplash.
+In a rear-end collision, the vehicle occupants in the front car can be struck with a great deal of force that rapidly jolts the body backward and forward, resulting in whiplash injury.

 For example, if the driver causing the accident was not looking at the road, following too closely, driving drunk, or speeding, then they may be held responsible for paying for the consequences of the accident.